Red-Team-SNCF/Red-Team-SNCF.github.io/_posts/2024-04-30-how-to-create-your-own-mythic-agent-in-c.md

 sudo make
 sudo mythic-cli start
 {% endhighlight %}
 Once the installation done, we can connect on the frontend of our Mythic instance on `https://127.0.0.1:7443`.
-(The credentials are stored in the file `.env` in out mythic folder)
+(The credentials are stored in the file `.env` in mythic folder)

 ![Mythic fresh install](assets/img/posts/20240430/mythic_fresh.png)

-Once installed, our mythic server has no listener and no agents.
+Once installed, our mythic server has no listener and no agent.
 So first, we need to install the HTTP listener provided by Mythic.
 {% highlight bash %}
 sudo ./mythic-cli install github https://github.com/MythicC2Profiles/http
 {% endhighlight %}